logo

 • bootstrapping (storage must be available even before the cluster control plane is fully operational)

-• Standard Kubernetes volume primitives: emptyDir, secret, configMap, downwardAPI, etc.
+• Standard Kubernetes volume types:

-• Backed by local disks
+• Backed by local disks.

-• Manage sharing via Pod ephemeral-storage requests/limits, node allocatable
+• Manage sharing via Pod ephemeral-storage requests/limits, node allocatable.

-• k8s -> Rook -> Ceph
+• Ceph (Red Hat) / Rook: k8s -> Rook -> Ceph

 Cloud big 3: